SpilledMilkCOM/Angular-Browser/README.md

 # Angular-Browser

+Maps text to mapped text based on different types of mappings.
+Converts normal English into "cool" tweetable text.

-Reskin image thumb pages into a more comic book output.
+TODO: Reskin image thumb pages into a more comic book output.

 ## Angular From Scratch